This document provides guidance for deciding how to host NServiceBus endpoints.

 Internet Information Services (IIS)

 In Windows, IIS is a reliable host for web-based applications.
 An NServiceBus endpoint can be hosted in any .NET web application, including one running in IIS.
-However, the purpose of IIS is HTTP request-based hosting.
+However, IIS's purpose is HTTP request-based hosting.
 That means IIS will automatically shut down any web application that has not received a request for some time.

 This restricts IIS as a choice for hosting NServiceBus endpoints to two specific scenarios:

-• Send-only endpoints, which can send but don't receive messages, and therefore don't need to initialize any receiving infrastructure.
-Messages are sent during the handling of incoming HTTP requests or after user input in an interactive application.
+- Send-only endpoints, which can send but don't receive messages and, therefore, don't need to initialize any receiving infrastructure.
+Messages are sent while handling incoming HTTP requests or after user input in an interactive application.

 See Web Application Hosting for details.